bhall2001/moduops-www/frontend/blog/2024-07-09-switchlist.md

 Each row of a switch list contains fields needed for the crew to perform the job.
 When a new module/town is on the train's route, the module/town name is displayed in the middle of the row.
 All the entries below this are intended for the module/town specified.

 When a car is to be switched, the yard crew will have written in the reporting marks in the first column.
-The reporting marks should be entered such that the road name is entered in the upper left triangle with the equipment number entered in the lower right triangle of the column.
+The reporting marks should be entered such that the road name initials is entered in the left section of the column with the equipment number entered in the right of the column.

 ![reporting marks](/img/reporting_marks.svg)

 The column labeled `Kind` details the equipment needed.
 The equipment is specified as the AAR code followed by the length (ie. XM-50 for a 50' Box car).

 The `From` column indicates where the equipment originates from.
 Currently this will only be the originating yard of the train.
+The Switchlist indicates a repeated previous value in this column with the text `''` indicating that the previous value remains unchanged.

 The `Dest` column indicates the drop zone the equipment is to be set out at.